-It shall remain the policy of the Commonwealth to mitigate or avoid, minimize the loss of, and then compensate for impacts to wetlands and the adverse ecological effects of all permitted activities, which may be accomplished through the implementation of the principles and suggestions set forth in the existing Wetlands Guidelines promulgated by the commission.
-To determine whether compensation is warranted and permissible a two tiered mechanism will be implemented.
+It shall remain the policy of the Commonwealth to mitigate or avoid, minimize the loss of, and then compensate for impacts to wetlands and the adverse ecological effects of all permitted activities through the implementation of the principles set forth in the existing Wetlands Guidelines promulgated by the commission.
+To determine whether compensation is warranted and permissible a two-tiered mechanism will be implemented.
 This dual approach will consist first of an evaluation of necessity for the proposed wetlands loss (see specific criteria below).
-If the proposal passes this evaluation, compensation will be required and implemented as set forth in the second phase, the Supplemental Guidelines of this policy, 4VAC20 390 50.
+If the proposal passes this evaluation, compensation will be required and implemented as set forth in the second phase, the Supplemental Guidelines of this policy, 4VAC20-390-50.